dimitris-chatzoulis/lm386-guitar-amplifier/README.md

 ![Breadboard close-up](images/breadboard_closeup.jpg)

-The physical version was built using discrete components on a breadboard.

 ![Test setup](images/test_setup.jpg)

 A short video demonstration of the amplifier performance is available above.
 The video shows the breadboard amplifier operating with the gain potentiometer set close to `10 kΩ`, which places the LM386 near its minimum gain setting and produces a cleaner output.